metaversedance/memory-palace/README.md

 todo:
--each entity should have a text item
+- DONE: each entity should have a text item
+- DONE: user should have 30 seconds until new checkpoint appears
+- DONE: experience should start when user is ready
+- experience should start with 2D test 50% of the time

+-all textures should be power of 2
--each text item should toggle between french/english on click -user should have 30 seconds until new checkpoint appears -user should be presented 2D test first 50% of the time
+-user should be presented 2D test first 50% of the time

--text fonts should use correct french accents